 Unruly Women: The Politics of Social and Sexual Control in the Old South.
 University of North Carolina Press, 1992.

-From My Alma mater of University of California, San Diego, Triton Magazine, a discussion of the movie edition of Free State of Jones and its connection to the movie of same name: click here.
+For a discussion of the movie edition of Free State of Jones and its connection to the movie of same name: click here.

 - “The Seduction and Suicide of Mariah Murray: A Civil War Era Tragedy,” Ohio Valley History, Sesquicentennial issue on Women and the Civil War, 2015.

 - “Class and Culture in the White South,” in The American South: a Reader and Guide, edited by Daniel Letwin.
 Edinburgh University Press, 2011.

 - “Negotiating Boundaries of Race and Gender in Jim Crow Mississippi: The Women of the Knight Family,” in Crossroads of Circumstances: Women, Race, and Culture in Mississippi, 1690-2001, edited by Elizabeth A. Payne, Martha Swain, and Marjorie J. Spruill.
 University of Georgia Press, 2010.

 - “Occupied At Home: North Carolina Women Confront Confederate Forces,” in Occupied Women: Protection, Violation, and the Sexual Politics of the Union Military, edited by LeeAnn Whites and Alecia Long.
 Louisiana State University Press, 2009.

 - “‘We Never Yielded in The Struggle:’ The Home Front,” in Struggle For a Vast Future: The American Civil War, edited by Aaron Sheehan-Dean with an introduction by James McPherson.
 Osprey Publishing, April 2006.